 - Why ONE of the two retainers is far superior to the other

-A lot of people have this idea that when you get into consulting that the business is unstable.
+A lot of people have this idea that starting a consulting business is unstable.
 That when you work a 9 to 5 job and you’re in ‘general employment’ that that is real stability.

 As we’ve all seen, that is not stability.
 You can lose your job at any time.

-Consulting retainers are one of the most effective ways to create stability in terms of your income because you get paid month in month out on an ongoing recurring basis.
-And that can often be for months if not years when you’re creating great value for your clients and really building those trusting and powerful relationships.
+Consulting retainers are one of the most effective ways to create a stable income because you get paid month in month out on an ongoing recurring basis.
+And that can often be for months if not years when you’re delivering great value for your clients.

 Now, in terms of the two types of consulting retainers, the first one is called Pay for Work.
 This is what a lot of people think about when they think about retainers and when they consider the concept of receiving ongoing payment on a monthly basis from their clients.

 The Pay for Work model is really where you provide ongoing work for your clients and you get paid for it.
 Whether you’re receiving a $1000 a month or $3000 a month or $10,000 a month, the work that you’re doing on that monthly basis is what you’re getting paid for.
 That’s why that model and that approach is called Pay for Work.